a-n-rose/language-classifier/README.md

 ## ToDo
 * Set up batch training
 * Compare different MFCCs' inclusion in training (taking away 1st coefficient, using the first 13, using 2-13, using 1-20, etc.)
+* Apply random noises to MFCC data (something like <a href="http://dcase.community/challenge2018/task-general-purpose-audio-tagging">this</a>?)
+* Compare how well noise conditions do: no noise, matched background, and random
 * Download additional languages and add to training data
 * Develop app to apply model to a new user's speech
+* Train other neural nets with data, i.e. CNN

 ## License